v74c63t/web102-community-board/README.md

 Describe any challenges encountered while building the app.

 Most of the challenges I ran into had to deal with getting images to show up on the web app.
+Originally, I planned on linking src to images online, but ran into issues with getting it to display.
+I ran into problems with CORS so I was not able to do that and had to resort to downloading all the images into the repo and linking to that.

 ## License